Reduced model for female endocrine dynamics: Validation and functional variations: Computational Results

 \subsection{Refined phenotypic features}

-To determine whether a correlation exists between important parameters and the accuracy of their accompanying numerical solutions when fit to clinical data, we calculate the mean squared error between the model output and the measured data.
-Although we fail to demonstrate a clear mechanistic relationship between any of the eight relevant parameters (not shown) and their impact on hormone dynamics or phenotypes, we do observe a threshold MSE value---estimated from the MC output---above which all irregular phenotype results lie and below which roughly 85\% of regular results lie.
-We use this threshold to assign an additional subcategory to simulations belonging to the regular phenotype; solutions are either `lo MSE' or `hi MSE' when yielding MSE values below or above the computed threshold, respectively.
+To determine whether a correlation exists between important parameters and the accuracy of their accompanying numerical solutions when fit to clinical data, we calculate the mean squared error (MSE) between the model output and the measured data.
+Although we fail to demonstrate a clear mechanistic relationship between any of the eight relevant parameters (not shown) and their impact on hormone dynamics or phenotypes, we do observe a threshold MSE value---estimated from the MC output---above which all irregular phenotype results lie and below which roughly $85\%$ of regular results lie.
+We use this threshold to assign an additional subcategory to simulations belonging to the regular phenotype. {Specifically, regular solutions that yield MSE values below the computed threshold, and hence fit hormone data relatively well, are denoted $regular^+$.
+Regular solutions that yield above-threshold MSE values, and hence fit hormone data less well, are denoted $regular^-$.
+Qualitatively, we consider the regular$^+$ phenotype to reflect `regular IOI-regular dynamics' and regular$^-$ to reflect `regular IOI-irregular dynamics'.}

 It is important to recall that there does exist a subset of parameters for which the IOI varies by $50 \%$, where both regular and irregular IOIs are observed yet the limit cycle length is fixed.
-Because of this, lo MSE implies both low intra-cycle hormone variability compared with data and also low IOI variability.
+Because of this, regular$^+$ implies both low intra-cycle hormone variability compared with data and also low IOI variability.

-In Figure \ref{fig:hormCI}, we compute 95\% confidence intervals of simulated hormone concentrations over four months to examine how hormone profiles influence these refined phenotypes.
+In Figure \ref{fig:hormCI}, we compute $95\%$ confidence intervals of simulated hormone concentrations over four months to examine how hormone profiles influence these refined phenotypes.
 As before, we align the simulated LH surge of the first cycle at day 15.
-Low MSE simulations exhibit the least variation across all cycles (green regions).
-Beyond the first LH surge, high MSE regular phenotypes (left panel, teal regions) have more variation in the timing of characteristic ovulatory events (e.g. LH surge and luteal formation) than low MSE, but considerably less variation than the irregular phenotypes (right panel, gray region).
-As a result, predictability of ovulation is reduced when we refine phenotypes.
+Regular$^+$ simulations exhibit the least variation across all cycles (green regions).
+Beyond the first LH surge, regular$^-$ phenotypes (left panel, teal regions) have more variation in the timing of characteristic ovulatory events (e.g. LH surge and luteal formation) than regular$^+$, but considerably less variation than the irregular phenotypes (right panel, gray region).
+As a result, predictability of ovulation is reduced when we refine phenotypes according to data fitting.